 As an asset class, bonds are the basic building blocks to any investment portfolio.
 If used correctly, can help an investor achieve their financial goals.
 But it can be tough integrating bonds into a diversified portfolio, ensuring they complement the dynamics of your other investments.

-Exchange traded funds are popular with investors wanting low-cost, flexible and diversified fixed income exposure in their portfolio.
+Exchange-traded funds (ETFs) are popular with investors wanting low-cost, flexible and diversified fixed income exposure in their portfolio.

 The different type of bonds

 There are a number of different bond types available to investors.
-Each have different characteristics that perform important roles within a diversified portfolio.
+Each has different characteristics that perform important roles within a diversified portfolio.
 These include:

 - Government bonds – gilts and Treasuries

 - Corporate bonds – high yield and junk

 - Municipal bonds,

 Issued by national governments, Gilts and Treasuries are traditionally seen as ‘safe’ investments.
 Remember, there’s always a risk to investing.